 Rooted Allyship

-a hands-on, heart-open course to build meaningful relationships with the wild plants around you.
+a hands-on, heart-open course to build meaningful relationships with plants around you.

 April - August, 2026, Aarhus, Institut for (X)